stride3d/stride-docs/en/manual/scenes/entities/index.md

 # Entities

-Entities are blank elements containing a collection of components that define what they are and how they behave (e.g. [model component](xref:Stride.Engine.ModelComponent)).
+Entities are game elements containing a collection of components that define what they are and how they behave (e.g. [model component](xref:Stride.Engine.ModelComponent)).

 Entities can have **child entities** with their own components.